Kev-Soft/docker-image-creation/README.md

 ```

-2.create a file called Dockerfile
+3.create a file called "Dockerfile"
 ```
 #get base image
 FROM nginx